CfER has had several long-term campaigns for state legislation. Here is a

 differently organized list that may be more or less up to date.

-- Local option to use ranked voting --
+- Local option to use ranked-choice voting --

 would allow cities or counties to use ranked voting systems to elect

 their representatives, even if they do not have a charter.
 The

 bill would allow these jurisdictions to use single-winner or multi-winner ranked-choice voting.
 It would also add to the

 state Elections Code the guidelines and procedures that Registrars of Voters and equipment

 vendors need to count and report ranked voting elections.

 The most recent version is

 Mark Leno and Benjamin Allen, which has passed the senate and has moved to the assembly as of June 2016.

 AB 1121 from the 2009-2010 session by Assemblymember Mike Davis (D-48) would have been a pilot program for 10 cities or counties.